One of my favorite experiences of being a dentist is getting to know my patients.

 - Frida’s—Excellent U-city sit-down restaurant that happens to be vegan

-- Taco Buddha–The kid loves saying this. (and once more, U-city)
+- Taco Buddha–The kid loves saying this.
+(U-city for the win!)

 - Edibles and Essentials–The chef/owner here has a food truck featured in this St. Louis Mag article.
 South Hampton is becoming quite the foodie destination.

-- Kounter Kulture–very chill, very quality—they also have an amazing breakfast presence at the Tower Groves Farmers’ Market in the form of “Kitchen Kulture”
+- Kounter Kulture–very chill, very quality—they also have an amazing breakfast place, Songbird.
+When they made their breakfast sandwiches at the the Tower Grove Farmers’ Market we would happily wait in line for them!

 - Union Loafers–we thoroughly enjoy their pizza and love bringing home their bread–we love botanical heights!